Follow Kathy as she tours the basque village of Espelette and learns about its world famous peppers.

 3 – Hanging Espelette Peppers – An Ongoing Tradition

 The tradition of stringing and hanging the pepper remains today.
 Many houses in Espelette are festooned with the long, pepper necklaces that start as bright red and mellow into a darker, burgundy color.

 M. Otxoa leads us back to the drying house where we are greeted by an intense aroma of roasted pepper and the sight of mesh tables with drying peppers.
 We’re surrounded by pepper garlands hanging from the ceiling.
 He explains that the locals have a great respect for the traditional drying method but obviously because of the length of time, it would be impossible to make a living doing it that way.

 The newer method of laying the peppers flat speeds up the process and allows the farmers to be more productive.
 He also explains that the piment d’Espelette is protected by an AOC (an assurance of local quality).
 The label guarantees that strict rules for growing, drying and grinding have been followed.

 Back in town, (each with a red pepper in our pockets), we stop by a little boutique to stock up on the piment d’Espelette powders and purees.
 They’ll make perfect and easily portable gifts for friends and family back home.
 And great for adding a zing into our cooking!
 (See Olivier’s own recipe of BBQ lobter with Espelette pepper or the traditional recipe for the Axoa d’Espelette)

 If you too would like to discover Espelette, why not consider a stay at Myriam’s home in Pays Basque to better your French?
-Here is more info about the French Immersion Residential courses recommended by French Today.
+Here is more info about French Immersion Residential courses.